microsoft/fluentui/packages/react-compose-next/README.md

 **Composition functionality for in [Fluent UI](https://aka.ms/fluent-ui/)**

-This functionality is in the experimental stage and **should never be used in product** as APIs might change before final release.
+This functionality is in the experimental stage and **should never be used in production** as APIs might change before final release.

 ### Usage